atha3417/my-portfolio/README.md

 3. [Project 3: Point of Sale Application](https://github.com/atha3417/pos)
    - A comprehensive Point of Sale (POS) system built for retail businesses.
 It manages sales, inventory, and customer data with a user-friendly interface, ensuring smooth and efficient transactions.

+4. [Project 4: API Warung Informatika]
+   - As junior staff members at HMDTIF, my colleague and I developed an API for the Warung Informatika website using Go and PostgreSQL.
+The API supports CRUD functionality with an efficient structure and optimal performance.

 Feel free to explore these projects and let me know your thoughts!

 ---